Chocolate Gingerbread Truffles

 - Instead of coating the entire truffles with chocolate, you can omit the chocolate completely or choose to drizzle it on top of the truffles instead.

 - Keep leftover truffles stored in an airtight container to maintain freshness.

-If you love these Chocolate Gingerbread Truffles, you may also enjoy these dessert recipes:
+If you love these vegan holiday truffles, you may also enjoy these no bake dessert recipes:

 - No Bake Pecan Pie Bars (Vegan, Gluten-Free)